 Stuart Little* is a young mouse born to a human family.
 Follow his adventures as he learns how to get along as a very small person in a very big world.
 Completely unrelated to this very brief plot synopsis of Stuart Little, but this is the same cover of the book I read in 3rd grade.
 That makes me happy.

-Stuart Little assignment
+Stuart Little book club hands-on assignment

 One of the challenges they talk a lot about in the Stuart Little* is adapting the house to his small stature.
 While wandering around Pinterest I found the most adorable mouse doll, I made up 3 of them as a surprise for the kids, and then gave them the assignment of creating a house for Stuart Little.
 The kids all took to this like ducks to water, and created some great houses for him, complete with playgrounds and furniture.